 Placement and subsequent removal of stockpile material is an operational activity that occurs over the life of the landfill.
-The June 2014 TAC report provided a figure showing three stockpile areas on site.
-This figure is provided again in Attachment A for reference.
-Currently, the stockpile area on City South is being used to provide material for the daily soil cover requirements.
+There are three stockpile areas on site that have been designated for such purpose.
+These stockpile areas are shown on the figure included in Attachment B. Only the stockpile area on City South is being used to provide material for the daily soil cover requirements.
 The other stockpile areas will be used as deemed appropriate by site operations personnel; however, it should be noted that although there is stockpiled soil on the County portion of the site, the presence of the aboveground piping for the gas collection system makes it prohibitive for these stockpiled soils to be accessed at this time.
 There is currently no stockpiled soil on the eastern stockpile area; soil may be stockpiled in this area in the future.